IanCowley/TalentSeeTechnicalTest/README.md

 ## Intro

-[TalentSee](http://www.talentsee.com) operates a universal discounting system for our Enterprise Customers.
+[TalentSee](http://www.talentsee.com) operates a universal discounting system for our customers.

 This assignment is a very small task to create a Discount calculator.